muntasimulhaque/muntasimulhaque.github.io/_posts/2025-04-27-unable-to-install-grub.md

 After going through some posts on Linux Mints forum, I found the solution.
 The issue was with the UEFI and Legacy boot.

 My Thinkpad X220 is a pretty old laptop.
-Fortunatly (*read*, unfortunately) it has both UEFI and Legacy boot options.
+Interestingly it has both UEFI and Legacy boot options.
 I faced this issue because my Windows 10 was using the Legacy boot option, while trying to use the UEFI boot with Linux Mint.
 They both have to be the same: either UEFI or Legacy.

 The solution was pretty simple.
 I just had to go to the BIOS by pressing F1 key while booting the laptop.
 I found 3 options: Both UEFI and Legacy, UEFI only and Legacy only.